Nexus-Mods/vortex-api/docs/_posts/2022-4-3-Game Detection.md

     // If we failed, given that this function can only be called if the game
     // has been successfully "discovered" - it's a fair assumption that the Xbox game store blocked us.
     // We can now try to launch the game through the xbox launcher as seen below. 'appExecName' parameter
     // refers to the executable id we picked up from the appmanifest earlier.
-FYI: since 'App' is the default executable id
+FYI: since 'App' is the default
-    // for most Microsoft applications/games, the parameters property in this case can be omitted entirely. return {
+    // executable id for most Microsoft applications/games, the parameters property in this case can be
+    // omitted entirely as the GameStoreHelper will default to 'App' when 'appExecName' is not provided. return {
         launcher: 'xbox',
         addInfo: {